arumugamkarthi7428-cyber/Rule-Based-Chatbot/README.md

-# Rule-Based Chatbot 🤖
+# Rule-Based Chatbot

-## Description
+## About the Project
-This project is a simple rule-based chatbot developed using Python.
+This project is a simple rule-based chatbot created using Python.
-It responds to user inputs based on predefined rules using if-else statements and keyword matching.
+It gives responses based on predefined rules using if-else conditions.

-The purpose of this project is to understand:
-- Basic natural language processing concepts
-- Rule-based decision making
-- Conversation flow in chatbots
+This project was developed as part of an internship task to understand basic chatbot logic and conversation flow.

 ## Features
-- Responds to greetings
+- Responds to greetings like hi and hello
-- Answers basic questions
+- Answers simple questions
 - Handles unknown inputs
-- Exit command to end the conversation
+- Exit option to end the chat

-## Technologies Used
+## Technology Used
 - Python
-- Conditional statements (if-else)
+- If-else conditions
-- String processing
+- String matching

-## How It Works
-The chatbot takes user input, converts it into lowercase, and compares it with predefined keywords.
-If a match is found, an appropriate response is given.
-If no rule matches, a default response is displayed.

-## How to Run
+## How to Run the Program
-1. Clone the repository:
+1. Download or clone the repository
+2. Open terminal or command prompt
+3. Run the file using: